-Deloitte & Touche LLP are the auditors of the Corporation and are independent within the meaning of the Rules of Professional Conduct of the Ordre des comptables agréés du Québec.
+Deloitte & Touche LLP is the auditor of the Corporation and is independent within the meaning of the Rules of Professional Conduct of the Ordre des comptables agréés du Quebec.

 12. AUDIT COMMITTEE

 Mandate of the Audit Committee

 The mandate of the Audit Committee of SNC-Lavalin is attached as Schedule "A" to this Annual Information Form.